Facebook pixel Leadership, Staff, Board, and Fellows of the Davenport Institute Skip to main content

 • Yvette Sennewald, Senior Planner - City of Camas

-• Melissa Spagnuolo, Community Partnership Manager
+• Melissa Spagnuolo, Community Partnerships Manager, City of Santa Monica

 • Kurt Wilson, Executive Director - Western Riverside Council of Governments; Former City Manager - City of Stockton